-The best TV shows on Amazon Prime right now
+The best TV shows on Amazon Prime Video right now (January 2022)

-2020 was a strange year, and so far 2021 isn't shaping up to be any different.
-So while we're all still stuck inside on the couch, it's the perfect time to fire up a new TV show.
-EW has combed all the streaming services for the best shows available on each one to help you narrow down the search for your next binge, and below is a list of the best shows currently streaming on Amazon Prime.
-This list has everything from cult classic comedies to procedural dramas to supernatural shows and more, so there's something for everyone!
+How do you know what TV show is worth your precious binge time?
+Have no fear, we're here to help.
+EW has combed all the streaming services for the best shows available on each one to help you narrow down the search for your next binge, and below is a list of the best shows currently streaming on Amazon Prime Video.

 EW grade: B- (Read the review)